sunenilausen/blender-colour-snowman/en/step_4.md

 ## Colour an eye

-In this step you'll be colouring an eye.
+In this step, you'll be colouring an eye.

-+ Select one of the eyes by right clicking on it.
-You can make sure that the eye is selected by checking for the orange border surrounding the eye.
++ Select one of the eyes by right-clicking on it.
+You can make sure that the eye is selected by checking whether there's an orange border surrounding it.

-+ Go to the **Material** tab on the right hand panel and press **New** to create a new material for the eye.
++ Go to the **Material** tab on the right-hand panel and press **New** to create a new material for the eye.

 ![Create new material](images/blender-material-sphere-new.png)